Independence of $\ell$ for Frobenius conjugacy classes attached to abelian varieties: Introduction

-For the rest of the introduction we assume $p>2$.
 By considering $A$ as a point on a larger Shimura variety related to a group of the form $\mathrm{Res}_{\rmF/\bbQ}\bfG$ where $\rmF$ is a suitably chosen totally real field, one can show that Theorem \ref{introthm: main} follows from the following special case of $(\dagger)$.